Using the ThinLinc desktop customizer¶

 Press Save when done filling the fields.
 The application will now show up among the other manually defined applications.

-Enter the Applications Groups part of the Desktop Customizer.
+Enter the Applications groups part of the desktop customizer.
 This will present you with a list of existing application groups and their settings.

 Note

 An application group called Hidden is shipped with the default ThinLinc configuration.
-See Home Icon not working in KDE for an explanation of its functionality.
+See Home icon not working in KDE for an explanation of its functionality.
 Please don’t remove it if you are planning to use KDE.

 Press the button Add new group (located at the top in the table of existing application groups) to create a new application group.
 This will open a rather large pop-up, where you can define the following properties: